Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Presentations of smoothed discrete distribution can form wave functions

-We now show that extremely simple, generic in nature and ubiquitous in mathematics, static basic systems contain as objectively existing composite entities the wave functions of emergent physical systems.
-These wave functions evolve unitarily and are related to probability of outcomes of quantum processes observed by internal inhabitants of the emergent systems.
-By studying instead of an abstract, axiomatically defined wave function the concrete tangible quantity with the identical properties but simple real-world implementations, we will be able to track down answers to several long-standing fundamental questions, including those listed in Sec.~\ref{sec_intro}.
-We will also resolve why, despite the results of Sec.~\ref{sec_first_observation}, we observe as the physical evolution only relatively few linear transformations that are generated by the fixed physical Hamiltonian.
+The paper will show, starting from this section, that certain presentations of the distribution of the generic properties of static entities of practically any nature compose the evolving wave functions of phenomenologically viable physical worlds.
+The dynamics and initial conditions for some of these worlds match those for our observed universe, which therefore possibly has a similar fundamental origin.
+These wave functions, existing materially, determine the objective frequentist probabilities of alternate outcomes of quantum processes in the emergent worlds.
+By studying instead of an abstract, axiomatically defined wave function the concrete entities with the identical properties and a specific and simple implementation, we will be able to track down answers to several long-standing fundamental questions, including all of those listed in \sct{subsec_questions}.
+We also determine how, despite the arguments of \sct{sec_first_observation}, the Lagrangian density for observed quantum evolution can remain constant in spacetime.